rogerjbos/web_rogerjbos/content/linux.md

 * `pwd` **P**rints the current **W**orking **D**irectory.
 * `cd <path/to/new/dir>` **C**hange **D**irectory to specified path.  ``cd ..`` moves up one level to the parent directory.
 * `ls` lists the files in the current folder.  ` ls ..` can be used to list the files in the parent directory.
 * `ls -l` is helpful because it shows the owner of each folder and file permissions.
-Permission denied problems can be very confusing to fix in linux.
+Permission denied problems can be very confusing to fix in Linux.
 * `ls -alg` is very comprehensive and shows the list of all files as a list and groups the directories first.
 The first column shows something like `drwxrwxrwx` where the first character indicates if it is a directory (`d`) or a file (`-`) and the next three sets of `rwx` specify the permissions for the _owner_, _group_, and _world_.
 Please read `man ls` for more info.
 * `chmod 777 test_file.txt` will change the permissions for the test_file.txt file to the most permissive.
 It is tempting to do this to solve permission errors, but is a bad idea for security reasons.
 This chart will show all the possible values: